Do Go On - 396 - Rosemary Brown: A Musical Seance

 It's not about you.

-Can I also have a-
+Can I also have a decision?

-I'll have a go, and then we'll be back on the important.
+And then we'll be back on importing.

 Yep.

-So, just to clarify that, I've said a man and a dickhead.
+So just to clarify that, I've said a man and a dickhead.

 And you didn't say anything yet?

-I didn't say that.
+He didn't say that.

 Yes.